George Nichols (cricketer)

-George Benjamin Nichols (born 14 June 1862, Fishponds, Bristol, died 19 February 1911, Dublin, Ireland) was a professional first-class cricketer who played 134 matches for Somerset, after starting his career with five first-class appearances for Gloucestershire.
+George Benjamin Nichols (14 June 1862 – 19 February 1911) was an English professional first-class cricketer who played 134 matches for Somerset, after starting his career with five first-class appearances for Gloucestershire.
 He was a key part of the Somerset team that won the 'Second-class County Championship' in 1890 by winning twelve of their thirteen matches, tying the other with Middlesex.
 A right-handed batsman and right-arm fast-medium bowler, he was known for being able to bowl long, accurate spells.

 Career

 Early career

 Nichols began his career at Gloucestershire, taking just three wickets as part of a bowling attack dominated by W. G. Grace.
 His five first-class matches for the county came over three seasons and in 1886 he moved to bordering Somerset.
 Somerset had just lost their first-class status, having failed to arrange a sufficient number of matches against other first-class counties in 1885.
 Having customarily batted as part of the tail for Gloucestershire, Nichols opened the batting alongside fellow professional Albert Clapp on his first recorded appearance for Somerset in July 1886.
 A highlight for Nichols during these early years at Somerset was his 6/30 during the 1887 match against Hampshire.
 Typifying his bowling, he bowled 32.2 overs, of which 24 were maidens.